 Try these best video players for Windows

-Final Words: If you want to try out a new Video player, without hesitation I’d recommend the Pot Player, it has no fancy layout, besides it works the best and plays everything.
-Plex is amazing and can comes handy when you have lot’s of TV shows and Movies on your computer.
+Final Words: If you want to try out a new Video player, without hesitation I’d recommend the Pot Player, it has no fancy layout, besides it works and plays everything.
+Plex is amazing and can come handy when you have lots of TV shows and movies on your computer.
 What is your favorite video player?
 Is it not listed on this list?
 Sure it’s hard to pick the best one from these mentioned.
 Which can be your next best and favorite video player?
 It does take some time to shift from one to another, but sometimes it is worth it.